apollographql/apollo/docs/source/platform/editor-plugins.md

 * switch schema tags
 * reload the schema and diagnostics

-These can be run by typing `cmd+shift+p` then typing `apollo` into thr prompt.
+These can be run by typing `cmd+shift+p` then typing `apollo` into the prompt.
 That will show the two commands which can help teams stay on top of changes to the schema right in their editors